 Your partner doesn’t care about trying to work things out

 Do you feel alone in your relationship?
 Does it seem like your partner doesn’t love or respect you – much less want to work on your relationship?
+Are you the only one who wants to learn how to fix your relationship?
 That’s another common complain women have about their partners: they just don’t seem to care enough to say “I love you”, much less build a strong, healthy relationship.